Below are a list of resources to help support you as a student. We are here for you! #wearemason

 Weekly tips and activities provided by the Center for the Advancement of Well-Being.

-Experience relaxation, mindfulness and community while working remotely during these mindfulness meditation sessions on Mondays, Thursdays, and Fridays through April 30!
+Experience relaxation, mindfulness and community while working remotely during these mindfulness meditation sessions on Tuesdays, Wednesdays, and Thursdays during the summer!

 BurnAlong is an online platform that is available via computer, smartphone or tablet – you can take classes online on-demand, and invite others to join them in live private workouts.

 Find Trails Near You!
-We might need to keep some physical distance from each other for a while, but we don’t need to shut ourselves in.
-The outdoors is still open for business (just remember to practice social distancing, keep 6 feet away from others!).
 AllTrails is here to help you find local trails and open spaces for mental, physical, and emotional catharsis.

 Many Mason students receive some form of financial aid, such as grants, scholarships, work-study employment, or loans.
 We understand students may not have access to significant sources of funding and that unexpected circumstance may arise while at Mason.
 SSAC staff members can provide information about various on and off-campus resources for students in need.